-With 100% transparent sourcing and local manufacturing, the people whose hands make our products are just as important to us as the people who end up using them.
+With 100% transparent sourcing and ethical manufacturing, the people whose hands make our products are just as important to us as the people who end up using them.
 When made and used intentionally, we believe that objects have the power to transform.
-Reusable and sustainable life goods remind us to slow down and reconnect - to ourselves, to nature, and to each other.
+Reusable and sustainable life goods remind us to slow down and reconnect – to ourselves, to nature, and to each other.

 We think about our materials the same way that we would think about food - as ingredients that come from the Earth and therefore have an impact on both people and planet.